These New Maisel Season 4 Pics Will Turn Your Frown Upside Down - E! Online

 Oh, honey.
 The show must go on!

 On Nov.
-14, The Marvelous Mrs. Maisel released first-look photos from the upcoming season to fans' delight. " Here's a look at Season 4 of #MrsMaisel – let us know what you think!"
+14, The Marvelous Mrs. Maisel released first-look photos on Instagram from the upcoming season to fans' delight. " Here's a look at Season 4 of #MrsMaisel – let us know what you think!"

 The images from the popular period comedy images feature Rachel Brosnahan (Midge) down and out after getting fired from Shy Baldwin's international tour.
 The disappointment is evident in her face as she plops down backstage and sinks into a world of despair.
 Sometimes, yes, poor Midge, people let you down, but you know you cannot run away just yet.